sjsikora/Hour-of-Code/README.md

 ### Day 2

 Today I am pulling my hair out.
 Trying to get the audio part of this audio program is the worst.
 I have two main issues, I am on Mac and I am on the M1 chip.
 God knows if I knew I was going to run into this much trouble with coding, I would have gotten a windows.
 This might be a project more sittuted to a windows computer.
+Instead, I switched my focus to the processing of the audio, the part I was looking forward to as a fun promblem

 ### Day 1